Back to Blog

 The software engineer hiring process typically involves a portfolio, cover letters, and references.
 Many organizations also use interview loops to measure a candidate’s talent and qualification for a role, which can involve technical interviews, tests that involve writing algorithms, a coding interview, and a series of questions designed to reveal a candidate’s values.

-Many of the interview questions — both technical and behavioral — can be challenging, which it’s why it’s important to prepare as best you can.
+Many of the interview questions—both technical and behavioral—can be challenging, which is why it’s important to prepare as best you can.
 Many former candidates have shared commonly asked interview questions, mentors and bootcamp instructors can help students workshop their answers, and whether you’re interviewing in person or remotely, read up on the best practices that will ensure a smooth and successful interview.

 Work Towards the Job You Want

-Resources To Help You Become a Software Engineer Without a Degree
+Resources To Help You Land a Coding Job Without a Degree

 Whether you’re looking to teach yourself software engineering skills, are a recent college graduate looking for hands-on experience with projects, or you’ve finished a coding bootcamp and are looking for ways to practice your new skills, there are many free resources at your disposal.